Non-Compete and Non-Solicitation Agreements in Employment Law

 Several options exist for employees to contest a restrictive covenant after the fact.
 If an employee feels the terms are unreasonable and unenforceable, he or she can seek an injunction or court order against the former employer to nullify the provision.
 Where the former employer breached the contract, the restrictive covenant cannot be enforced against the employee.

 An employer who wishes to enforce a covenant can file a lawsuit in court and obtain an injunction requiring the employee to follow its terms and/or receive damages for the breach if there have been monetary losses.
 Employers may also threaten the employee’s new employer with a lawsuit to deter employees from moving to a competitor.

 Notably, a court may invalidate all or only part of the agreement and enforce the agreement for a shorter time or in a smaller area.

 Restrictive covenants have strict requirements for enforceability, but many employers successfully use them to protect their business interests.
 Employers and employees should consult counsel to ensure they understand the terms to avoid problems in the future.

-For more information on our Non-Compete and Non-Solicitation Agreements in Employment Law services, or to speak with an experienced NYC Non-Compete and Non-Solicitation Agreements in Employment Law attorney Contact Us
+For more information on our Non-Compete and Non-Solicitation Agreements in Employment Law services, or to speak with an experienced Non-Compete and Non-Solicitation Agreements in Employment Law attorney Contact Us